laurent-martin/aspera-api-examples/README.md

 ### Daemon startup

-`asperatransferd` is a daemon that must be started before using the Transfer SDK.
+`transferd` is a daemon that must be started before using its API.
 It drives the transfer of files between two endpoints using embedded `ascp`.
 The client app will connect to it using gRPC on the port specified.